CHANGING OPINIONS & BEHAVIORS

 Relationship Development & Management - Types of Interactions for Types of People

 Crisis Mitigation & Management - So Unexpected Events Don’t Harm an Organization & Stakeholders

 Gamification - How Interactive Games Accelerate Brand Acceptance & the Top Line

 Chuck’s spare time is satisfied:

-As a court-appointed volunteer on a team of professionals that determines what is best for children who have experienced abuse, abandonment and neglect.
+As a court-appointed Guardian ad Litem to determine what is best for children who have experienced abuse, abandonment and neglect.

 As an accomplished photographer and winner of top awards from the United Nations and International Photographic Council.

-With family, friends, viticulture, cooking, hiking, traveling, reading and exercising.
+With family, friends, viticulture, cooking, chess, hiking, traveling, reading and exercising.